2nd 90mm Antiaircraft Artillery Gun Battalion: Formation and Guantanamo Bay

 The 9th Defense Battalion was commissioned at Marine Barracks, Parris Island, South Carolina on February 1, 1942.
 Originally a training detachment, it consisted of 75 enlisted men sent over from the 5th Artillery Group located at Parris Island.
-On February 13, 1942 the battalion departed from Naval Station Norfolk, Virginia onboard the USS William P. Biddle (APA-8), sailed through axis submarine infested waters, arriving at Guantanamo Bay, Cuba on February 19.
-The battalion consisted of 3 batteries 90mm AA artillery; 2 batteries 155 mm “Long Tom” seacoast artillery; 3 batteries each 40mm, 20mm and 50 caliber weapons designed as both anti-tank and anti-air artillery.
+On February 13, 1942, the battalion departed from Naval Station Norfolk, Virginia on board the USS William P. Biddle (APA-8), sailed through axis submarine infested waters, arriving at Guantanamo Bay, Cuba on February 19.
+The battalion consisted of 3 batteries 90mm AA artillery; 2 batteries 155 mm "Long Tom" seacoast artillery; 3 batteries each 40mm, 20mm and 50 caliber weapons designed as both anti-tank and anti-air artillery.
 Together with fire control apparatus, transport, and support units the battalion comprised about 1,300 men.

 At Guantanamo Bay the battalion was charged with two missions.
 The first was to quickly develop into a fully operational defense battalion and the other was to assist in the defense of the Naval Base.
 While in Cuba the battalion trained extensively in both infantry tactics and its air and coastal defense missions.
-On October 4, 1942 battalion personnel and equipment were loaded onto the USS Kenmore (AP-62), SS Robin Wentley, and USS Fairisle headed for an unknown destination.
+On October 4, 1942, battalion personnel and equipment were loaded onto the USS Kenmore (AP-62), SS Robin Wentley, and USS Fairisle headed for an unknown destination.

 Guadalcanal

-After Guantanamo Bay the battalion was sent through the Panama Canal to Noumea, New Caledonia where equipment was trans-loaded onto the attack transport USS Hunter Liggett that took the battalion to Guadalcanal in November 1942.
+After Guantanamo Bay the battalion was sent through the Panama Canal to Nouméa, New Caledonia where equipment was trans-loaded onto the attack transport USS Hunter Liggett that took the battalion to Guadalcanal in November 1942.
 The battalion setup its weapons at Koli Point, and promptly shot down a dozen enemy planes.
 By May 1943, malaria had taken a heavy toll on the battalion thus requiring a significant influx of replacements.